Director of Research Computing

-Scott joined Research Computing in February 2015 as Senior Team Lead of HPC, and is interim director as of July 2017..
+Scott joined Research Computing in February 2015 as Senior Team Lead of HPC, and transitioned to Director in December 2017.
 He has extensive experience in research computing, HPC system administration, and a number of years of program management.
 Having been on both sides of HPC as a researcher and administrator, he values the importance of providing efficient and streamlined computing resources that expedite the process of scientific breakthroughs.

 While not in the office, Scott enjoys playing with his toddler girl, and cooking, gardening, and traveling with his wife.
 As a 7-year bike commuter in Chicago and Dallas, he is adjusting to walking to work in Cambridge, but will instead be spending the time joyfully riding around town with his wife and kid in tow.

 Follow Scott on Twitter: @compchemguy